elasticio/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

 - Object Type (dropdown)
 - Allow ID to be omitted (dropdown/checkbox: yes/no); when selected, the ID field becomes optional, otherwise it is a required field
-- Allow zero results (dropdown/checkbox: yes/no); hen selected, if zero results are returned, the empty object `{}` is emitted, otherwise typically an error would be thrown.
-If zero results are not allowed, in many cases it makes sense to apply some rebounds to wait for it to exists.
+- Allow zero results (dropdown/checkbox: yes/no); When selected, if zero results are returned, the empty object `{}` is emitted, otherwise typically an error would be thrown.
+- Wait for object to exist (dropdown/checkbox: yes/no); When selected, if no results are found, apply rebounds and wait until the object exits.
 - Linked objects to populate (optional, multi-select dropdown).
 Select which linked objects to fetch if supported by the API.

 ##### Input Metadata